Skip to main content

 Hear how Hot Java Cool Jazz has helped these seniors on their high school journey before they take their final bow.

-Photos by Liv Lyons, animations by Connor Surdi, and videos by Red Element Studios
+Photos by Liv Lyons and videos by Red Element Studios

 More like this